CoPLaWS/2025/README.md

 ## Call for Talks

-We invite proposals two kinds of talks:
+We invite the submission of abstracts for two kinds of talks:

 - 20-minute talks
 - maximum 10-minute "short talks"